Deadman (band): Musical style

 Deadman cites Buck-Tick, Chage and Aska and Kurt Cobain as inspiring them.
 Their music incorporates several different genres of rock, drawing heavily from alternative rock and indie rock.
 A style reminiscent of gothic rock, punk and post-punk can also be seen, in what is much of Deadman's musical sporadic-ism.
 Often incorporated into individual songs are several "movements" that seem to drift back and forth, with erratic vocals and sounds.

 Mako's lyrics usually touch on the "psychological instability of mankind, the mortality of humans, and religion", particularly Christianity and Shintoism references are made often.
 He said that some of them are based on actual experiences that he had, and feels one should never lie when writing lyrics.
-The title of Deadman's album 701125 is a reference to the date author Yukio Mishima died, November 25, 1970.
+The title of Deadman's album 701125 is a reference to the date author Yukio Mishima died, November 25, 1970, while the title of Genealogie der Moral was taken from Friedrich Nietzsche's On the Genealogy of Morality.